For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 The Motor Circuit was known as RAF Westhampnett, active from 1940 to 1946 as a Battle of Britain station.

-Play the Park Course and enjoy an unrivalled golfing experience from start to finish.
+Tackle The Park course and enjoy a truly unforgettable golfing experience from start to finish.

 This experience is for a minimum of two people and a maximum of four people per tee time.